 - You can search for information about engineering labour needs by using the four digit NOC code for your engineering type.
 Find your NOC here.

 - The Government of Canada provides important labour market information that will help you to understand job market conditions for engineering jobs.
 And, this is a great starting point to find out what provinces have a good, or fair job outlook.
+You can even check out Rentals for Newcomers to find housing and understand average rental prices in Canada.
+This will help you to measure if housing prices are aligned to labour market information including average wages.

 With a rapidly aging population in Canada, job vacancies will likely increase in many great Canadian cities over the next decade.
 And, with the right skills, designations, and experience you can be on your way to building your engineering career in Canada.